ossf/scorecard/README.md

 GITHUB_APP_ID=<app id>
 ```

-These can be obtained from the GitHub
+These variables can be obtained from the GitHub
 [developer settings](https://github.com/settings/apps) page.